-UMHAN believes that supervision, alongside continuing professional development (CPD) and life-long learning is fundamental to ensure safe and accountable practice and high quality clinical and professional services.
+UMHAN believes that supervision, alongside continuing professional development (CPD) and lifelong learning is fundamental to ensure safe and accountable practice and high quality clinical and professional services.
+Reflective practice is an important component of supervision, and an activity which can take place both within, and outside of, formal supervision sessions.